Aquafina-water-bottle/jp-mining-note/docs/docs/faq.md

     After doing this, try disabling all of your add-ons again and see if the issue persists.

-1. If you manually added any custom CSS and/or runtime / compile-time options, make a [backup of your collection](#how-do-i-backup-my-anki-data) and then **remove all of those options**.
+1. If you manually added any custom CSS and/or runtime / compile options, make a [backup of your collection](#how-do-i-backup-my-anki-data) and then **remove all of those options**.
     If it works after this, try re-adding those one-by-one until you find the issue.